David-Durst/JOB/README.md

 ### ES6 To ES5 Transpilation <a name="transpilation"></a>
 The only two players I can find in this space are Babel and Traceur.
 I will use Babel as it appears to have won in this space.
 Facebook now uses it as their [standard transpiler for React](https://facebook.github.io/react/docs/displaying-data.html) and as their standard method for [converting Flowtype code to regular Javascript](https://flowtype.org/docs/getting-started.html#_).
 Additionally, of those that compared Traceur and Babel, the [difference appears to be negligible for features other than React and Flowtype support](http://ilikekillnerds.com/2015/01/transpiling-wars-6to5-vs-traceur/).

+### Why No Statically-Typed Language
+The two major players in this field are FlowType and TypeScript.
+I consider both to be too immature to use at this point.
+Not all libraries have type definitions and writing definitions for other projects is a bad idea.
+Writing definitions for other projects will require developers to own not only their own code base but also part of other code bases.
+Since FlowType and TypeScript both lack better methods for mixing typed and untyped code than making intefaces with the Any type, I will be using the dynamically typed ES6 for now.

 ### Testing
 You need to make multiple decisions for testing.
 1. Testing Framework - the tool that ["setups and describes test suites"](https://nicolas.perriault.net/code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/).